code-423n4/2021-06-gro/README.md

   - Transferring tokens from user to protocol

 #### EmergencyHandler.sol (163 sloc each)
-Alternate withdrawal logic, used in case of curve being compromised, or in the case o the failure of a stablecoin.
+Alternate withdrawal logic, used in case of curve being compromised, or in the case of the failure of a stablecoin.

 ### Tokens [Diagrams]

 #### GERC20.sol (341 sloc)
 Custom implementation of the ERC20 specifications, built ontop of the OpenZepplin ERC20 implementation:
--	_burn: Added paramater - burnAmount added to take rebased amount into account,                                                                                                                                                             affects the Transfer event
+-	_burn: Added parameter - burnAmount added to take rebased amount into account, affects the Transfer event
--	_mint: Added paramater - mintAmount added to take rebased amount into account,                                                                                                                                                             affects the Transfer event
+-	_mint: Added parameter - mintAmount added to take rebased amount into account, affects the Transfer event
--	_transfer: Added paramater - transferAmount added to take rebased amount into account,                                                                                                                                                    affects the Transfer event
+-	_transfer: Added parameter - transferAmount added to take rebased amount into account, affects the Transfer event
 -	_decreaseApproved: Added function - internal function to allowed override of transferFrom

 #### GToken.sol (71 sloc)